 Media: NPR Morning Edition

 We trace out the effect $14.6 billion in royalty payments from the oil and fracking boom over 11 years on consumer credit outcomes.
-These payments help sub-prime consumers pay-down revolving debt and complement the demand for installment credit by prime consumers.
+We find heterogeneous repayment rates and consumption responses that depend on household credit constraints.